Palm tanager

 The palm tanager (Thraupis palmarum) is a medium-sized passerine bird.
-This tanager is a resident breeder from Nicaragua south to Bolivia, Paraguay and southern Brazil.
+This tanager is a resident breeder from Nicaragua south to Bolivia, Paraguay, and southern Brazil.
 It also breeds on Trinidad and, since 1962, on Tobago.
-In Trinidad and Tobago, it is known by colloquial names such as the "palmiste" on American Spanish countries (Colombian pronn: "pūlmist"), Brazil Pipira-verde (Portuguese pron: "pəəpəərā-værd") and the "green jean" in American English.
+In Trinidad and Tobago, it is known by colloquial names such as the "palmiste," on American Spanish countries (Colombian pron: "pūlmist"), Brazil Pipira-verde (Portuguese pron: "pəəpəərā-værd"), and the "green jean" in American English.

 Description

 Adult palm tanagers are 19 cm long and weigh 36 g.
 They are grey to dull olive-green.
 The flight feathers are blackish, and the long tail is blackish edged with green.
 A yellow wingbar shows in flight.
 Sexes are similar, although females may be somewhat paler.

 Range and habitat

 It occurs in semi-open areas including cultivation and gardens.
 The bulky cup nest is built in a tree, usually a palm, or under the eaves of a house, and the female incubates three, sometimes two, brown-blotched cream eggs for 14 days, with another 17 days to fledging.